hargoniX/bachelor/thesis/thesis.typ

 Note that we had to declare the function itself as `unsafe` as well since calling `unsafe` functions is "viral" in Rust.
 That said we can provide safe API wrappers around them that ensure preconditions for using the unsafe API are met.
-In this example we must ensure that `mid <= len` to prevent the second slice from pointing into memory outside of the original one:
+In this example we have to ensure that `mid <= len` to prevent the second slice from pointing into memory outside of the original one:
 #sourcecode[```rust
 fn split_at<T>(data: &[T], mid: usize) -> (&[T], &[T]) {
     assert!(mid <= data.len());